-And, speaking of Bre Pettis, if you’ve never made an art shrine in a book, here’s his video showing one way to start the project:
+And, speaking of Bre Pettis (of the “Cult of Done Manifesto”), if you’ve never made an art shrine in a book, here’s his video showing one way to start the project:

-Today, I’d probably do a lot of the cutting with a Dremel tool or something.
-Yes, it could accidentally gouge some of the back cover, but if you use Pettis’ idea of putting a felt liner there, nobody will know if the Dremel got a little out of control.
+Today, I’d probably do a lot of the cutting with a cordless rotary tool, like a Dremel.
+Yes, it could accidentally gouge some of the back cover, but if you use Pettis’ idea of putting a felt liner there, nobody will know if the rotary tool got a little out of control.

 I’d also consider using a wood burning tool here & there, along the inside edges of the opening.
-That could look cool and antique-ish, and cover any raw or weird areas, as well.
+That could look cool and antique-ish.
+It could also cover any raw or weird areas, as well.

 Tea staining could work, but it won’t be as good at disguising “oops” areas where the blade may have been sloppy.
 And, in a single-day workshop, the tea won’t dry quickly enough to move to the next step – sealing the edges – unless you use something like an embossing tool (heater) to dry the pages.